 - And other harsh criminal penalties

 The skilled Maryland drug crimes lawyers at Alpert Schreyer, LLC have decades of experience successfully defending individuals charged with drug crimes.
-If you’re facing drug charges or criminal charges of any kind, call 866-444-6363 to schedule a free consultation with the aggressive Maryland criminal defense attorneys at Alpert Schreyer today.
+If you’re facing drug charges or criminal charges of any kind, call 866-444-6363 to schedule a free case evaluation with the aggressive Maryland criminal defense attorneys at Alpert Schreyer today.